grafana/grafana/docs/sources/enterprise/aws-secrets-plugin.md

 ## Limitations

-If secret rotation has been activated on your AWS Secrets Manager instance, the backwards compatibility feature will not be sufficient as a fallback for plugin errors.
-This is because legacy secrets will not be kept up to date with AWS Secrets Manager automatically.
-If you are planning to implement secret rotation, we recommend waiting until migration from the plugin back to Grafana is available if there is a desire to potentially uninstall the AWS Secrets Manager plugin.
+If your AWS Secrets Manager instance uses secret rotation, the backward compatibility feature will not be a sufficient fallback for plugin errors, because legacy secrets will not be kept up to date with AWS Secrets Manager automatically.
+If you plan to implement secret rotation, we recommend that you avoid installing this plugin until we implement migration from the plugin back to Grafana's database.